 But Is It More Complicated?

 Despite the earnest simplicity and fairy tale-like aesthetic, cottagecore is still a product of a much larger culture and it is worth looking into the specific fantasy world that cottagecore upholds.
+This calls for some critical media literacy to give context to the cottagecore world.

 The tropes and images that overwhelm the cottagecore sphere come from a very white and Eurocentric tradition.
 As Bethan Kapur points out in her piece for i-D, “white women draped in long cotton dresses and wandering romantically through fields connotes something else when your history is shaped by enslavement and exploitation.”
 The ugliness of colonialism is always out of frame.
 There’s been a lot of criticism of cottagecore that argues it is inherently colonialist and white-supremacist, and there is no denying that most people in cottagecore spaces are white.
 That said, there is a push from women of color to include themselves in the trend, and argue that their place in cottagecore is itself revolutionary: they are entitled to the same simple joys and beauties that white people have historically hoarded.